jonseymour/mvc/README.md

 </dl>

 Accessors
 =========
 Accessors are functions that address a single model or view element.
 When invoked with no arguments, an accessor returns the value of the accessed element.
-When invoked with one argument, an accessor is used to set the value accessed element to the specified argument.
+When invoked with one argument, an accessor is used to set the value of the accessed element to the specified argument.

 AUTHOR